RasHerlo/bPAC_analysis/README.md

 ## Default Settings

 **Note**: Default settings may vary depending on the experiment type and imaging conditions.
-The following are example settings that should be adjusted based on your specific experiment:
+The following are example settings that should be adjusted based on your specific experiment.

+NB: This set of settings is called 'Setting Set 1' and is used for experiments with APs, bPAC, APs:

 ### bPAC_detect_and_trace.py